Maximising the Utility of Validation Sets for Imbalanced Noisy-label Meta-learning: Experiments

-We evaluate our proposed method in the setting that combines class imbalance and label noise, which has been proposed in~\cite{FSR}.
+We evaluate our proposed method in the setting that combines class imbalance and label noise from~\citep{FSR}.
 We follow the same experimental configuration by adding 20\% and 40\% symmetric noise to the CIFAR10 imbalanced datasets with different imbalance ratios (10, 50 and 200).
-The results in \cref{tab:table_7} show that our proposed method outperforms the benchmarks by a large margin.
-This result is even more remarkable when studying the results with a noise rate of 40\%.
-For CIFAR100, we show the results for 20\% and 40\% symmetric noise and imbalance ratio 10.
-We do not show results for larger imbalance ratios because it was not possible to build validation sets with 10 samples per class for the minority classes.
+The results in \cref{tab:table_7} show that INOLML outperforms other approaches by a large margin.
+This result is even more remarkable when studying the noise rate of 40\%.
+For CIFAR100, we do not show results with imbalance ratio $>10$ since for larger imbalance ratios, it was impossible to build validation sets with 10 samples per class for the minority classes.
 Nevertheless, for the two CIFAR100 problems, our method shows substantially better results than previous SOTA methods.
-Our method can therefore be considered the new SOTA in this imbalanced noisy-label learning benchmark with Resnet32 model.
+Our method can, therefore, be considered the new SOTA for this imbalanced noisy-label learning benchmark with Resnet32.

-\subsection{Open-set Noise}
+\subsection{Open-set noise}

-This type of noise refers to training images that belong to classes falling outside the \(C\) classes in \(\mathcal{D}\).
-We follow~\cite{lee2019robust}, which forms 3 benchmarks using CIFAR10 contaminated with images from CIFAR100 and ImageNet.
-We compare with Distill and other meta-learning methods~\cite{GCE,assmymetric,PENCIL,L2W,FSR} in \cref{tab:openset_noise}, and our method shows significant improvements in all benchmarks.
-In particular, comparing to Distill, our method is 0.5\% to 1\% better.
-One interesting observation is that our method outperforms Distill in the open-set noise even though the selected validation set \(\mathcal{D}^{(v)}\) is largely contaminated with noisy samples (up to 40\%) as shown in \cref{fig:probe_acc_open}.
-This is in contrast to our previous observation in symmetric and asymmetric noise settings where the more noisy samples in \(\mathcal{D}^{(v)}\), the worse performance of the models trained with our method compared to Distill.
+Open-set noise occurs when training images may belong to classes outside the \(C\) classes in \(\mathcal{D}\).
+We consider 3 benchmarks using CIFAR10 contaminated with images from CIFAR100 and ImageNet~\citep{lee2019robust}. \cref{tab:openset_noise} shows results from INOLML, Distill~\citep{Distill_noise} and other meta-learning methods~\citep{assmymetric,L2W,FSR}, where INOLML achieves the best performance in all cases.
+Comparing to Distill, INOLML is 0.5\% to 1\% better, despite the selected validation set \(\mathcal{D}^{(v)}\) being largely contaminated with noisy samples (up to 40\%), as shown in Figure~\ref{fig:probe_acc_open}.
+However, such performance on open noise contrasts with our observation in the 80\% symmetric noise settings, where just 30\% noise rate in \(\mathcal{D}^{(v)}\) degrades the performance of INOLML, compared to Distill model (\cref{tab:table_2}).
 Such difference might be attributed to the out-of-distribution characteristic of open-set noise.
-As open-set noisy-label datasets contain samples that do not belong to the set of known classes, such samples might help to regularise the learning on mislabelled data, reducing the effect of confirmation bias, resulting in a better performance.
+As open-set noisy-label datasets contain samples that do not belong to the set of known classes, such samples might help regularise the learning on mislabelled data, reducing the effect of confirmation bias, resulting in a better performance.

-\subsection{Real-world Datasets}
+\subsection{Real-world datasets}